Make it Cheap! 11 Best Touring Bikes Under 1000$ [in 2024]

 Not all of these bikes are specifically designed for touring, but they feature some characteristics that make them suitable, at least for a light touring style.

-Of course, this list is far from complete, let us know in the comments if you have other suggestions, and we’ll be happy to add that to the list.
+Of course, this list is far from complete, let us know in the comments if you have other suggestions, and we’ll be happy to add them to the list.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)